lehmasve/hdflex/README.md

 The package comprises three function:

-- `tvc()` can be used to compute density forecasts based on univariate time-varying coefficient (TV-C) models in state-space form
+- `tvc()` can be used to compute density forecasts based on univariate time-varying coefficient (TV-C) models in state-space form.

 - `dsc()` can be used to dynamically generate forecast combinations from a subset of candidate density forecasts (dynamic subset combination).